appacademy/prep-work/coding-test-2/practice-problems/README.md

+If you haven't already done so, follow [these instructions][setup] to setup a web based ruby development environment.
+Once installed you will be able to run all of the practice problems from there.

-**Note**: These practice problems will not be found on codeacademy.
-Instead you will be running them through a web based development environment.
-Please see the [setup ruby instructions][setup] on how to get started.
+**Note**: These practice problems will not be found on codeacademy - you **must** setup the web based ruby development environment.

+[setup]: ../../coding-test-1/setup.md

 # Practice Problems II

-These practice problems are meant to be downloaded, written, and run on your own computer.
-You can download this whole prep-work repository, including the practice problems,
-[in ZIP format][repo-zip].
+These practice problems are meant to be downloaded, written, and run through the web based development environment.
+You can download this whole prep-work repository, including the practice problems, [in ZIP format][repo-zip].

 [repo-zip]: https://github.com/appacademy/prep-work/archive/master.zip